tarhaida/GOP-chat-assistant/data/HEALTH AND SAFETY POLICY.md

 # CONTRACTOR & SUPPLY CHAIN SELECTION

-ARK Co-Living Ltd has adopted a policy that we will only work with contractors and suppliers who can demonstrate and validate their commitment to high standards of health and safety.
+GOP Co-Living Ltd has adopted a policy that we will only work with contractors and suppliers who can demonstrate and validate their commitment to high standards of health and safety.
 As such, all contractors and suppliers will be selected via a process that substantiates their competency.

 ## Management Controls